To revitalize the church, we must invest in deacons

 When Lucy Rider Meyer founded the Chicago Training School in 1885, its inaugural class was just four students.
 By the time the school merged with the Garrett Biblical Institute to become Garrett Theological Seminary in 1934, it had trained more than 5,000 women to become deaconesses in the Methodist Episcopal Church.

-Meyer is rightly remembered as the woman who dramatically expanded the reach and influence of the diaconate, and of women in ministry, but the scope of her contributions to Chicago far outstrips that already-sizable accomplishment.
+Meyer is rightly remembered as the mother of deaconesses and a trailblazer who dramatically expanded the reach and influence of women in ministry, but the scope of her contributions to Chicago far outstrips these already-sizable accomplishments.
 In the 30 years she served as the training school superintendent, the institution birthed more than 40 philanthropic institutions, including an orphanage, a senior center and a free medical clinic that evolved into what is now Northwestern Memorial Hospital.
 Now a world renowned, university medical center and medical school, its origins can be traced back directly to the work of early deaconesses in Chicago.

 It's no secret that The United Methodist Church is at a pivotal moment in our history.
 The actions of this generation may well determine whether our church finds new vitality or fades into obscurity.

 As we navigate this critical juncture, Meyer’s legacy is worth revisiting, a model for how social engagement can ignite vibrant faith leadership.
-Then, as now, the ordination of deacons plays a central role in how we live out the gospel and extend Methodist values to where they’re needed most.
+Today, the ordination of deacons plays a central role in how we live out the gospel and extend Methodist values to where they’re needed most.

 I was deeply inspired by the General Conference’s decision to extend sacramental authority to deacons in their contexts of ministry because I have witnessed firsthand the energy and enthusiasm of students pursuing ordination to that order.
 These students are at the center of the church’s future, as they help the church recover or rediscover ministry as it was practiced from the church’s earliest days.